 “If you ask ten people, and they're saying exactly the same thing, you have a problem.”

 Go to your local store, then ask the owner if they can put your product prototypes on the shelf (or for consignment) to see its viability.
 As Leslie says:

 “If it doesn't speak from the shop itself, if it doesn't leave by itself, it's probably not a good idea.”

 If you want to know if your pricing is right and whether it can lead to your growth, a CFO can help you figure out your next best move.
 Understand what fair yet competitive pricing entails and how it plays a critical role in your business with the help of a finance team.
-Schedule a discovery call with Profit Reimagined™ to help you cover your bottom foundations and deepen your understanding of these concepts.
+Schedule a discovery call with Profit Reimagined™ to help you cover your top and bottom lines' foundations and deepen your understanding of these